f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 `K000148736: Overview of the AOM subsystem in F5OS <https://my.f5.com/manage/s/article/K000148736>`_

 By default, AOM is enabled on the rSeries console port, and can optionally be accessed over SSH via the out-of-band management port if desired.
-You will need to assign a  dedicated IP address to the AOM subsystem, which is different than the F5OS management IP address.
+You will need to assign a  dedicated IP address to the AOM subsystem (for access over SSH), which is different than the F5OS management IP address.
 You will specify an IP address, prefix, and gateway as well as a username and password for AOM access.
 Addtionally, there is a separate AOM SSH timeout setting and login banner that may also be configured.

 Enabling AOM Access for SSH via CLI